Purchasing accounts for 50% of our revenues, so it’s a key area of focus for Thales — especially considering the many risks involved.

 There’s no point in having a corporate responsibility policy if we use disreputable suppliers.
 When choosing our partners, we assess their level of commitment to ethical issues as well as the quality and cost of their proposals.

-All our suppliers complete an assessment questionnaire and sign our Purchasing & Corporate Responsibility Charter, which follows the principles of the UN Global Compact in the following areas:
+All our suppliers sign our Integrity & Corporate Responsibility Charter, which follows the principles of the UN Global Compact in the following areas:

 - labour standards

 - export control.

 Our 1,300 purchasers around the world work independently, tailoring their strategies to the needs of their entities — while keeping a cool head at all times!

 Gifts from suppliers are strictly controlled and recorded.
 Purchasers change roles at least once every five years to ensure that their personal interests do not influence the decisions they make at work.